 “Oh”, she said, “thank you.
 That means a lot”.

 She was very gracious and generous in her response.

-On leaving I said that I would be back, after all there was so many good things about the place, The coffee is great, the staff and the environment is welcoming and they have an amazing selection of pastries.
+On leaving I said that I would be back, after all, there were so many good things about the place, the coffee is great, the staff and the environment are welcoming and they have an amazing selection of pastries.

 On reflection, it was important for me to get off my high horse, as my Mum would say, it was good for me to be humble, it was vital for me to have owned my actions and even more so to have genuinely offered my apologies.

 Thank you Alex Pidgley for helping me to learn a lesson.

 Colin Smith, more often known as The Listener.
 Helping individuals to feel heard, think better and to learn how to listen. https://dexteritysolutions.co.uk